‘Teen Mom 2’ Star Javi Marroquin Reveals Newborn Baby Boy’s Name

 In the caption of the photograph, Javi wrote a sweet message to his new son, revealing that he never thought he could ever love another person as much as he does his oldest son, Lincoln, but now he knows that’s not true.
 “My heart got bigger yesterday and now I have another little boy to help guide and mold to become a gentleman,” Marroquin stated.

-Meanwhile, Javi revealed the way he and Lauren chose their baby boy’s name, revealing that his middle name, Joseph, has special meaning.
+Meanwhile, Javi revealed the way he and Lauren chose their baby boy’s name, revealing that his middle name, Joseph, has a special meaning.
 “Joseph after my dad, who goes by Joe, and my grandfather’s middle name.”

 View this post on Instagram